International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_1_Security_Perspective/4_1_2_Identity_and_Trust_Management.md

 The IDS Connector is the central device to establish trust on a technical level and to ensure a secure data exchange across domain boundaries.
 In the IDS, each connector instance possesses it's own identity.
 Each connector instance is made up of several aspects:
 * The platform the IDS Connector instance depends on.
-A platform consists of hardware, firmware, operating system and (container) runtime environment.
+A platform consists of hardware, firmware, operating system and (container) run-time environment.
-* The Connector Core Services software artefacts that provide management functionality and IDS interoperability.
+* The Connector Core Services software artifacts that provide management functionality and IDS interoperability.
 * The configuration of an IDS Connector (defined data routes, configured Usage Control framework).
 * The IDS Apps or other services (e.g., Clearing House services) that are bound to this connector instance.
+[Section 3.5.2](../../../3_Layers_of_the_Reference_Architecture_Model/3_5_System_Layer/3_5_2_0_Connector.md) provides more details for the different parts of a connector.

-The IDS Certification (explained in [Section 4.2](../4_2_Certification_Perspective/4_2_Certification_Perspective.md) is always conducted for a blueprint of the platform and Connector Core Services.
+The IDS Certification (explained in [Section 4.2](../4_2_Certification_Perspective/4_2_Certification_Perspective.md) is always conducted for a blueprint of the entire stack consisting of platform and Connector Core Services.
 Each such certified blueprint can be instantiated multiple times.

-The IDS Connector identity serves to uniquely identify one such instance of Connector Core Services with their IDS Apps on qualified platforms.
-The identity concept is equally used for all technical components in the IDS.
+The IDS Connector identity serves to uniquely identify one such instance of the Connector Core Services with their IDS Apps on qualified platforms.
+The identity concept is equally used for other technical components such as Broker, DAPS, ... in the IDS which have their own Core Services (represented by one or multiple containers) running on a comparable platform.

-The service instance for a connector is typically a Service including core services, some usage control framework and applications (IDS Apps).
-Other components (Broker, DAPS, ...) are represented by their Service (represented by one or multiple containers) running on a comparable platform.

 One component always is characterized by the combination of platform and service instances.
 As an example, this Connector instance is running several data apps.
 The identity is comprised of the platform, the Connector Core Services and the deployed Data Apps.